Hybrid Topology | Key Advantages and Disadvantages

 Fault Tolerance

-Fault tolerance in hybrid topology means that if one part of the network fails, the rest can still work.
+Fault tolerance in a hybrid topology means that if one part of the network fails, the rest can still work.
 This reduces downtime and keeps the system running smoothly.
 It makes the network more reliable and stable.

 Efficient Data Handling

-Efficient data handling in hybrid topology means data moves quickly and smoothly between devices.
+Efficient data handling in a hybrid topology means data moves quickly and smoothly between devices.
 It reduces traffic issues and improves network speed.
 This helps in handling large amounts of data without delays.

 Network Reliability

-Network reliability in hybrid topology means the system stays stable and works without frequent failures.
+Network reliability in a hybrid topology means the system stays stable and works without frequent failures.
 Even if one part has an issue, the rest of the network keeps running.
 This ensures smooth and consistent performance.

-Disadvantages of Hybrid Topology
+What are the Disadvantages of Hybrid Topology?

 1. High Cost